 The software at the core of the system is Syseca’s Advanced Information Management (AIM) system, which features advanced train monitoring and control capabilities and boasts the flexibility to allow it to be easily adapted to meet New York City Transit’s unique requirements.

 AIM’s main functions include train tracking and identification, computer-aided automatic routing and dispatching, report generation, and on-line documentation functions.

 Additionally, AIM features a service strategy function that allows controllers to adjust train headways and automatically implement any changes requested by them.

-Nabil Ghaly, NYCT's program manager for signals and systems, said: "The ATS is an important part of NYCT's modernization strategy to improve on-time performance and service for its customers."
+Nabil Ghaly, NYCT’s programme manager for signals and systems, said: “The ATS is an important part of NYCT’s modernization strategy to improve on-time performance and service for its customers.”

-Work on a connection between the 63rd Street tunnel terminal at Queensbridge/21st Street and Queen's Plaza was begun in the middle of 1994.
+Work on a connection between the 63rd Street tunnel terminal at Queensbridge 21st Street and Queen’s Plaza began in the middle of 1994.

-Other planned improvements include the refurbishment of 91 stations, the provision of better information and communications systems, in particular between passengers and the police, and centralisation of control on a single command post.
+Other improvements include the refurbishment of 91 stations, the provision of improved information and communications systems, in particular between passengers and the police, and centralisation of control on a single command post.

 Alaska-Alberta (A2A) rail corridor is a proposed rail network that will connect the US state of Alaska with Alberta, Canada.…

 Victoria Cross Station is a new underground station proposed to be developed in the central business district (CBD) of North…

 Jaipur Metro is a rapid rail transit system under development in the city of Jaipur, India.
 The project is owned…